Implementation

 Project key dates

-The closing date to submit an application was Friday, 23 June 2023.
+The closing date to submit an application will be 28 February 2025.

-This funding program’s completion date is 31 May 2025.
+This funding program’s completion date is currently scheduled to be 31 December 2026.
 All project deliverables must be completed and acquitted by this date.